-to fully understand the galenical design of the product and it's critical parameters during transfer
+Total Technological Mastering means we fully understand the galenical design of the product and its critical parameters during transfer which allows us to:

 Recently, we were approached by a mid-size pharmaceutical company who had an active pharmaceutical ingredient (API) they wanted to begin testing in clinical trials.

-From Technical to Clinical Batches in a Compressed Timeframe
+From Technical to Clinical Batches in a Compressed Time-Frame

 We immediately got to work on a technical trial batch and then adapted the manufacturing process to our equipment and larger batch sizes.
-To work efficiently under the constraint of a limited timeframe, we saved time by manufacturing both the technical batch and GMP clinical batches on the same equipment.
+To work efficiently under the constraint of a limited time-frame, we saved time by manufacturing both the technical batch and GMP clinical batches on the same equipment.

 In this case, the client's polymer API mixture was melting in the feeding zone and blocking it.
 This blockage was forcing production to stop every 30 minutes to clear the feeding zone.

 We resolved the blockage issue by lowering the temperature in the feed zone.
 We also installed more vents to allow water in the API mixture to evaporate.
-From that point forward, the extrusion went smoothly without any additional issues – leading to an increased extrusion rate.
+From that point forward, the extrusion went smoothly without any additional issues, leading to an increased extrusion rate.

-The goal was to produce a uniform mixture, The client had specified that the extrudate should be milled in a single pass to improve the uniformity.
-Typically, the more uniform the mixture, the higher the quality - and the higher the bioavailability and solubility in humans.
+The goal was to produce a uniform mixture.
+The client had specified that the extrudate should be milled in a single pass to improve the uniformity.
+Typically, the more uniform the mixture, the higher the quality and the higher the bio-availability and solubility in humans.

 We solved this problem by reducing the feed rate for the milling.
-This simple adjustment allowed us to produce a powder with the properties the client sought, in a single milling step.
+This simple adjustment allowed us to produce a powder with the properties the client sought in a single milling step.

 Finally, the last hurdle we overcame appeared during the compression phase.
 Common challenges with compression include poor powder properties, difficulty compressing the powder into a stable tablet, poor flow in the hopper, lack of lubrication, and cracking and sticking.
 For this trial batch, cracks on the tablets appeared after they were compressed.

 We completed the initial process development in roughly four weeks.
 We followed the initial process development with GMP manufacturing of the trial batches.
-Production of trial batches was completed in less than six weeks.
+Production of trial batches were completed in less than six weeks.